Ancient Greek philosophers first

 licensing requirements, without lessening safety standards.

-the area of waste management, engineers are developing new methods and
+In the area of waste management, engineers are developing new methods

-other nuclear processes.
-Their goal is to keep the waste away from the
+and other nuclear processes.
+Their goal is to keep the waste away from

-are also studying the power of nuclear fusion.
-Fusion occurs when
+Scientists are also studying the power of nuclear fusion.
+Fusion

-atoms join — or fuse — rather than split.
-Fusion is the energy
+occurs when atoms join — or fuse — rather than split.
+Fusion is the

-that powers the sun.
-On earth, the most promising fusion fuel is
+energy that powers the sun.
+On earth, the most promising fusion fuel

-deuterium, a form of hydrogen.
-It comes from water and is plentiful.
+is deuterium, a form of hydrogen.
+It comes from water and is

-It is also likely to create less radioactive waste than fission.
+plentiful.
+It is also likely to create less radioactive waste than

-However, scientists are still unable to produce useful amounts of
+fission.
+However, scientists are still unable to produce useful

 Nuclear energy is energy in the